{{flagHref}}

 Curie Point and Magnetic Properties

-The Curie point is the critical temperature at which a ferromagnetic material undergoes a phase transition to a paramagnetic state.
-Above this temperature, thermal motion disrupts the magnetic order, resulting in the loss of permanent magnetisation.
-Understanding the Curie point is crucial for applications where materials must preserve their magnetic properties under varying temperature conditions.
+The Curie point defines the critical temperature at which a ferromagnetic material undergoes a phase transition into a paramagnetic state.
+Above this temperature, the thermal agitation surpasses the magnetic ordering, leading to permanent magnetisation loss.
+Knowing the Curie temperature is important in applications requiring materials to maintain magnetic properties under variable temperature conditions.

-Mathematically, the pyromagnetic coefficient (β) is defined as the rate of change of magnetisation (M) with respect to temperature (T), while the magnetic field remains constant:
+The pyromagnetic coefficient is mathematically defined as the rate of variation of magnetisation with respect to a change in temperature, under conditions of constant magnetic field:

 Where: